awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example.md

 **Note**
 In this example, the AMI is an Amazon Linux AMI in the US East \(N\.
 Virginia\) Region\.
 If you're in a different Region, you'll need the AMI ID for a suitable AMI in your Region\.
 For more information, see [Finding a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Your instance must be in the `running` state in order to connect to it\.
-Describe your instance and confirm its state, and take note of its public IP address\.
+Use the following command to describe the state and IP address of your instance\.

    ```
-   aws ec2 describe-instances --instance-id i-0146854b7443af453
+   aws ec2 describe-instances --instance-id i-0146854b7443af453 --query "Reservations[*].Instances[*].{State:State.Name,Address:PublicIpAddress}"
    ```

+   The following is example output\.

    ```
+   [
+       [
            {
-       "Reservations": [
-           {
-               ...
-               "Instances": [
-                   {
-                       ...
-                       "State": {
+               "State": "running",
-                           "Code": 16,
-                           "Name": "running"
-                       },
-                       ...
-                       "PublicIpAddress": "52.87.168.235",
-                       ...
+               "Address": "52.87.168.235"
            }
        ]
-           }
    ]
-   }
    ```

 1. When your instance is in the running state, you can connect to it using an SSH client on a Linux or Mac OS X computer by using the following command: